Table of contents

 • Budapest History Museum: A visit here takes you through Budapest’s tumultuous history from Roman times to modern days.
 The museum is divided into several sections covering different eras, featuring artefacts, interactive displays, and detailed exhibits.

-• Matthias Fountain: An ornate fountain depicting King Matthias Corvinus hunting with his falconers.
-This is one of the castle's most photographed spots and adds an element of romanticism to your visit.
+• Matthias Fountain: This is a beautifully decorated fountain that portrays King Matthias Corvinus hunting with his falconers.
+This is one of the places in the castle that attract numerous photographs and adds the romantic touch to your trip.

-Admire the Stunning Gothic Architecture of Matthias Church During your 3 Days in Budapest
+Taste the Great Sight of Matthias Church Architecture While Spending Your 3 Days in Budapest

 Aerial view of Matthias Church.Aerial view of Matthias Church.